This is related to my earlier post or can be called as a prequel.

 It is necessary to warm-up your body before you start with your exercises.
 But warm-ups are usually quite boring.
 The sight of a dumb-bell keeps me away from my warm-up exercises.
 Staying in Mumbai, or rather traveling in Mumbai, helps ensure that I don't miss out on this vital part of exercising.

 The traffic, while coming back from office, is so dense that it is impossible (ok, not impossible, but extremely difficult) for even a bike to get through it.
 Powai's IIT area has a magnet placed secretly somewhere.
 No matter what hour of the day or night, the traffic just refuses to move an inch.
+You can well imagine the plight of the huge, king-sized red vehicle that I travel in.
+Who says that the stronger and the bigger you are, the mightier you get?

 Having born with extremely low levels of patience, the only solution I can find to beat this traffic is getting down and walk!
 A quick 20 minute walk from Ajahara shopping center to IIT market is what I do, and then catch another bus to get home.
 However stupid it might sound, this saves loads of time and also warms-up my body for the exercises!
 Ah!
 Never mind the the various poisonous gases that I inhale during this period!